 NAME OF STUDENT

 PARENT(S)/GUARDIAN(S)

-graduation in a timely manner to the high school parent(s)/guardian(s) of the student, the high scho At this meeting, graduation requirements, meeting the graduation requirements, and the proj were reviewed and are attached to this Application the above-named meeting participants agree that experiences are stated to the school of the project of the school o principal.
-A meeting of the student, the ol counselor, and the high school principal occurred on the student's transcript, the student's progress toward ected class schedule for the student's final semester in for Early Graduation for board consideration.
-All of early graduation is possible for the student, contingent emester.
+graduation in a timely manner to the high school parent(s)/guardian(s) of the student, the high school.
+At this meeting, graduation requirements meeting the graduation requirements, and the prower reviewed and are attached to this Application the above-named meeting participants agree that principal.
+A meeting of the student, the col counselor, and the high school principal occurred on the student's transcript, the student's progress toward jected class schedule for the student's final semester on for Early Graduation for board consideration.
+All of early graduation is possible for the student, contingent semester.
 The student is requesting early graduation for

 to participate in school activities as a student.
-If the/she understands that he/she will be expected to during all activities related to commencement practable by the school rules which apply to everyone an alumnus of the district and will no longer be eligible he student chooses to participate in commencement, participate in the practice for commencement, that ctice and commencement he/she will be required to a participating in commencement, and that failure to lification of the early graduate from participation in
+If the/she understands that he/she will be expected to during all activities related to commencement praabide by the school rules which apply to everyone an alumnus of the district and will no longer be eligible the student chooses to participate in commencement, to participate in the practice for commencement, that actice and commencement he/she will be required to e participating in commencement, and that failure to diffication of the early graduate from participation in

-The Application for Early Graduation is signed or n, by
+The Application for Early Graduation is signed o n, by

 Student Principal

 Parent/Guardian Counselor

 Action of the board: Application approved the attached letter.
 Application denied for the reasons documented in

 Date of board action:

 ATTEST:

 Board President Board Secretary